HypixelDev/PublicAPI/Documentation/methods/guild.md

                 // See https://minecraft.gamepedia.com/Banner/Patterns for pattern IDs
 			"Base": "0", // Base color
-			"Patterns": [{ // Array of each layer on the banner pattern "Pattern": "vhr", // Pattern for this layer "Color": "15" // Color of this layer (16-color 0-indexed pallete) }, {
+			"Patterns": [{ // Array of each layer on the banner pattern "Pattern": "vhr", // Pattern ID for this layer "Color": "15" // Color of this layer (16-color 0-indexed pallete) }, {
 				"Pattern": "vh",